-BLC is fully equipped with the latest computers, printing and photocopying facility.
+BLC is fully equipped with the latest computers, printing, and photocopying devices.

-STUDENT RECREATIONAL AREA AND LUNCH ROOM
+STUDENT RECREATIONAL AREA AND LUNCHROOM

-BLC campus has a dedicated student lunch room and recreational area with access to kitchen facilities where students can relax and meet with others during breaks.
-The lunchroom has comfortable seating, a kitchenette, microwave, a big screen TV and coffee making facilities.
+BLC campus has a dedicated student lunchroom and recreational area with access to kitchen facilities where students can relax and meet with others during breaks.
+The lunchroom has comfortable seating, a kitchenette, microwaves, a big screen TV and a coffee maker.